Do Maine Coons Have Oily Fur?

 Most Maine Coons start becoming fluffy when they are about two months old, but it can take up to four years for their full coat to develop.

-While some amount of oil is important for protecting your cat’s coat and providing moisture, if you are wondering why your cat has greasy fur, there are a lot of potential underlying causes.
+While some level of oil is important for protecting your cat’s coat and providing moisture, there might also be an underlying cause.

 Here are 13 of the most likely causes (source 1):